pschachte/wybe/WYBE.md

 nor the concepts of pointers or references.
 You can safely have multiple variables refer to the same data without worrying that modifying the data through one of them will change the values of the others.
-Thus Wybe implements a [copy-on-write](https://en.wikipedia.org/wiki/Copy-on-write) semantics.
+Thus, Wybe implements a [copy-on-write](https://en.wikipedia.org/wiki/Copy-on-write) semantics.
 For example
 ```